-- Code yellow should be implemented during any of the following actions: - 1.
+- Bomb Threat should be implemented during any of the following actions: - 1.
 Receiving phone calls of a threatening nature in relation to a bomb. - 2.
-Locating any suspicious object or package. - 3.
-Making verbal threats a patient, visitor, or staff member threatening harm or damage to the Facility should be reported to Protective Services.

-We must not assume that these are idle threats or gestures.
+Locating any suspicious object or package. - Making verbal threats a patient, visitor, or staff member threatening harm or damage to the Facility should be reported to Protective Services.
+We must not assume that these are idle threats or gestures. - We must not assume that these are idle threats or gestures.

 - If a bomb threat is received, you should: - 1.
 Keep the caller talking.
 Remain calm!
 Check and record the caller's number via Caller I.D. - 2.
 Alert a fellow employee to dial 3333 and report that a bomb threat is in progress.
 The operator will contact Administration. - 3.
-Refer to Bomb Threat Checklist in the 7 plans manual - Upon Administrative approval, the operator will announce "Code Yellow is now in effect" three times.
-The Mobile Police Department (MPD) will be called to assist in the subsequent search. - When searching the area, if you discover a suspicious object, you must never touch it.
-Call 3333 & give the specific location. - Additional information regarding Code Yellow procedures is available online under policies & procedures.
+Refer to Bomb Threat Checklist in the 7 plans manual

+• Upon Administrative approval, the operator will announce "Bomb Threat is now in effect" three times.
+The Mobile Police Department (MPD) will be called to assist in the subsequent search.

+• When searching the area, if you discover a suspicious object, you must never touch it.
+Call 3333 & give the specific location.

+• Additional information regarding Bomb Threat procedures is available online under policies & procedures.

-Doctor 999 - Code called for Cardiac or Respiratory Arrest
+Medical Alert-Cardiac Arrest - Code called for Cardiac or Respiratory Arrest

-Dial 3333 and give the specific room number or location to the hospital operator. (see policy: Doctor 999) Also see page 23 of this packet - Rapid Response Team.
+Dial 3333 and give the specific room number or location to the hospital operator. (see policy: Cardiac Arrest) Also see page 23 of this packet - Rapid Response Team.
 This 3333-emergency line is answered immediately and does not have caller ID.